-ND EPSCoR funds faculty and students for STEM research and education activities, and it supports the STEM pipeline at 11 higher education institutions within the North Dakota University System (NDUS) and the North Dakota Association of Tribal Colleges (NDATC), including:
+The ND EPSCoR State Office funds faculty and students for STEM research and education activities, and supports the STEM pathway at 11 higher education institutions within the North Dakota University System (NDUS) and the North Dakota Association of Tribal Colleges (NDATC), including: